 There’s more than one pathway into most jobs

 The path that someone might take into a job is a lot less structured, and perhaps less obvious, than a decade or two ago.
-Apprenticeships are now accepted as an alternative route to higher level qualifications and there are other work-related training options into some careers for those preferring a vocational route over an academic one.
+Apprenticeships make a very good alternative route to higher level qualifications and there are other work-related training options into some careers for those preferring a vocational route over an academic one.
 It’s also a lot easier to switch between different types of qualifications, hopefully gaining that all important work experience – which employers value very highly - along the way.
-If you want to learn more about the future jobs market, take a look at our article Twenty Top Jobs for the Future or explore some of the websites mentioned in our Top Websites article.